energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

    Units: **c\ inv** [€\ \ :sub:`2015`/tCO\ \ :sub:`2`],
    **c\ op** [€\ \ :sub:`2015`/tCO\ \ :sub:`2`/y]

-The PHS in Colombia can be resumed to the Coo-Trois-Ponts hydroelectric power station.
-The characteristics of the station in 2015 are the
-following: installed capacity turbine (1164MW), pumping (1035MW), overall efficiency of 75%, all reservoirs capacity (5000 MWh).
-We assume that the energy losses is shared equally between the pumping and turbining, resulting by a charge/discharge efficiencies of 86.6%.
-The energy to power ratio are 4h50 and 4h18 for charge and discharge, respectively :cite:`Electrabel2014`.
-A project started to increase the height of the reservoirs and thus increase the capacity by 425 MWh.
-In addition, the power capacity will be increase by 80MW.
-The overall project cost is estimated to 50M€ and includes also renovation of other parts [307]_.
-We arbitrary assume that 50% is dedicated for the height increase.
-It results in an investment cost of 58.8€\ :sub:`2015` per kWh of new capacity.
-The overall potential of the PHS could be extended by a third reservoir with an extra capacity of around 1.2 GWh.
-Hence, we assume that the upper limit of PHS capacity is 6.5 GWh.
-No upper bound were constrained for other storage technologies.

 Estimation for the gas storage is based on an existing facility using salt caverns as reservoirs: Lille Torup in Danemark